 Transportation will be provided to and from our rendezvous spots on the first and last days and we will be providing a schedule of activities to all involved before the trip as well as information on how to prepare for your stay so you have a comfortable and incredible time.

 Part of the experience we are looking to create involves a willingness to embrace experimentation, sharing concepts and conversation, and engaging in new ways of ideating.
 As part of the program, we have set out to include some incredible objectives for our trip.

 • Each morning we'll join for coffee, tea and a continental breakfast as we prepare for the day's trip.
 Bagged lunches will be prepared before departing and we'll meet to chat about the day's activities.

-• As we start our day, we'll head out on a day trip to a unique set of locations These will include hikes to a variety of secluded natural wonders, where we'll spend the day exploring, sketching, and experiencing.
+• As we start our day, we'll head out on a day trip to a unique set of locations These will include hikes to a variety of secluded natural wonders, where we'll spend the day exploring, sketching, learning, and experiencing the site.
 How you spend this time will be up to you, and we'll be providing a series of optional exercises or prompts for those people wishing to challenge themselves.

 • As part of our exploratory journey, we will be recording (audio and photo documentation) our explorations, conversations, and the results of our collaborations.
 We wish to capture the spontaneity of some of our moments as well our reflections on the process as it unfolds.

 • We will return in the evening to a family style dinner, followed by a round-table discussion and workshops, and time to enjoy the evening with the other artists in residence.

 • Throughout the week each artist will be asked to lead a 45 minute - 1 hour workshop on ideating, process, theory, or another personal process with the rest of the group.
 Our objective with this is to expand each other's practice and to explore within our creating.

 • The rest of the evening is open for creating, relaxing or otherwise!